By the end of this module, the reader will have learnt:

 Details of all the linked data sources available are listed at www.cprd.com/linked-data.

-NHS Digital, the CPRD trusted third party for linkages, works to link all patients except for those who have opted out or dissented from providing data to CPRD for research or from disclosure of personal confidential data (such as the identifiers required for linkage) to NHS Digital whilst registered at any UK GP practice.
+NHS England, the CPRD Trusted Third Party for linkages, works to link all patients except for those who have opted out or dissented from providing data to CPRD for research or from disclosure of personal confidential data (such as the identifiers required for linkage) to NHS England whilst registered at any UK GP practice.
 Patient-level linkage is currently enabled exclusively for patients registered at practices in England.

-GP practices provide only the de-identified medical data to CPRD, whilst patient identifier information e.g. NHS number, date of birth, sex, postcode is provided to NHS Digital.
-The dataset to be linked also does the same, separating the patient identifiers for NHS Digital to carry out the linkage, from the de-identified data for CPRD.
-NHS Digital then uses the patient identifiers to match a CPRD patient to the linked dataset patient.
+GP practices provide only the de-identified medical data to CPRD, whilst patient identifier information e.g. NHS number, date of birth, sex, postcode is provided to NHS England.
+The dataset to be linked also does the same, separating the patient identifiers for NHS England to carry out the linkage, from the de-identified data for CPRD.
+NHS England then uses the patient identifiers to match a CPRD patient to the linked dataset patient.
 A schematic illustrating the linkage process and more detail is available at www.cprd.com/safeguarding-patient-data.

 All patients registered to GP practices in England that have consented to take part in the linkage process and have not opted-out or dissented from the sharing of confidential patient information for planning and research.